easegress-io/easegress/doc/filters.md

 ## WasmFilter

-The WasmFilter executes user developed [WebAssembly](https://webassembly.org/) code.
-Below is an example configuration that load Wasm code from a file.
+The WasmFilter executes user-developed [WebAssembly](https://webassembly.org/) code.
+Below is an example configuration that loads Wasm code from a file.

 ```yaml
 name: wasm-filter-example